Blogpost refreshed July 2025

 The four-step system

 Step 2: Shiny leaves.
 Poison oak leaves aren't always shiny, but they can be.
-They can red red and shiny, green and shiny, or not very shiny at all.
+They can be red and shiny, green and shiny, or not very shiny at all.

 Step 3: To distinguish poison oak from other plants with clusters of three leaves (like blackberry), remember that poison oak leaves have smooth, rounded edges, rather than jagged ones.